 The Texas Revolution

 Santa Anna was implementing rules and restrictions that led American settlers and Tejanos to rebel against Mexico.
-As a result, the Texas revolution began and concluded with the state’s independence in 1836.
+As a result, the Texas Revolution began and concluded with the state’s independence in 1836.

 The Flag